Hi-Red Center: Cleaning Event (aka Be Clean! aka Campaign to Promote Cleanliness and Order in the Metropolitan Area) (October 16, 1964)

 The group is most known for this performance work, which took place on the bustling district of Ginza in Tokyo on Saturday, October 16, 1964.
 It was intentionally staged during the duration of the 1964 Tokyo Olympic Games, as a criticism of how the Japanese government had hastily beautified and modernised Tokyo to present the city as economically advanced post-World War II.
-More incisively, these cleaning efforts were specifically targeted against unwanted citizens such as the homeless and ‘thought perverts" (shiso"teki henshitsusha).
+More incisively, these cleaning efforts were specifically targeted against unwanted citizens such as the homeless and ‘thought perverts" (shisōteki henshitsusha).

 The group started cleaning the streets in Ginza with inefficient tools, such as cotton balls with ammonia, dental tools, surgeons sponges, tooth picks, linen napkins or toothbrushes, polishing any metal pieces they could find on the pavement—parodying or emphasising the futility of such cleaning efforts.
 They also carried billboard signs with "Be Clean!" in English and "Soji-chu" (Cleaning now) in Japanese.
 The three core members and their associates were dressed in outfits used by laboratory technicians during the Olympic Games, paired with an incongruous pair of shades and a red armband with the group’s trademark “!” in white.
-Despite this deliberate self-identification, passerbys did not question their clearly heightened act of cleaning—proving the legitimacy of the group's critique of how extreme or performative prior government cleaning initiatives had been.
+Despite this deliberate self-identification, passersby did not question their clearly heightened act of cleaning—proving the legitimacy of the group's critique of how extreme or performative prior government cleaning initiatives had been.

 Leading up to the happening event itself, the group also prepared flyers as an additional parody of bureaucratic organisation.
 The flyer posed an open call for participation, detailing arbitrary heuristic information under the organisation of the fictional “Metropolitan Environment Hygiene Execution Committee”.
 The flyer included a list of fictional and actual co-organisers and sponsors, such as the Tokyo’s Olympics Organizing Committee, Fluxus Japanese Section and Group Ongaku, reflecting the collective conception of the work, without full attribution to the group itself.
 This event was also submitted to Yasunao Tone's "Tone Prize exhibition" (held at Naiqua Gallery in the same month), which critiqued the jury system of salons and competitive exhibitions.

 Cleaning Event prefigures later "intercollective networking", being adopted by Kyukyoko Hyogen Kenkyujo (Final Art Institute) in 1973 and in the Expo '70 Destruction Joint-Struggle Group (Banpaku Hakai Kyõtõ-ha) protests in 1969-1970.
 The Expo '70 protests were directly informed by Cleaning Event, the collective participants being against Japan's rapid urbanisation under the auspices of presenting an illusion of "Progress and Harmony" (Expo '70's theme) at an international event.
 Both events were documented by photographers Hirata Minoru and Hanaga Mitsutoshi.

 Through the group's affiliation to Fluxus, Cleaning Event has been staged out of Japan, though without reference of consideration of the original event's immediate socio-political context.
 An American edition of the event was organised by George Maciunas in New York City in 1965 (alongside Shelter Plan) and at the 1966 Fluxfest (performed by the students of Roberts Watts and Geoffery Hendricks at the Grand Army Plaza).
 It is said that Maciunas had a deep respect for the group's work.